gpanda70/Jenkins/README.md

     -img {arg}

--img returns the first google image search result of your arg
+-img returns the first google image search result of your arg.

+#### -help

+    -help

+-help sends you to this github.

 ## Installation
 You need to install [Heroku Client](https://devcenter.heroku.com/articles/getting-started-with-python)